Surgery for Morton’s neuroma

 When will I be able to recommence my daily activities?

-Always follow the recommendations of your foot specialist
+Always follow the recommendations of your foot professionnal

 To cure Morton’s neuroma, you must follow your podiatrist’s instructions to the letter.
 The quality of your healing will have a great impact on your future lifestyle (and on soothing your pain), so you must ensure you follow the healing recommendations given you.